marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 e.g. deleting does not make sense (for example when you deactivate users instead of deleting them from DB;
 also see [Udi Dahan post about deleting data](http://udidahan.com/2009/09/01/dont-delete-just-dont/)).
-But this problem can be easily solved by spliting this interface into three - one for reading, one for updating and one for deleting entities.
+But this problem can be easily solved by splitting this interface into three - one for reading, one for updating and one for deleting entities.

 The real problem that I have with these interfaces comes from their *improper* usage.
 The original idea behind them is that they should be used as a base interfaces for your custom repository interfaces, just like this:
-{% highligh csharp %}
+{% highlight csharp %}
 public interface IFooRepository : IGenericRepository<Foo> {
     Foo FindNewest();
     IEnumerable<Foo> FindAllOutdated();